 Module that contains the functions for calculating the template shapes for cone fundamentals, and macular and lens density spectra.
 Called by newCMF.py.

-CMFdemo.py:

-Demonstration program that plots the discrete (original) and template versions of the Stockman & Sharpe fundamentals and pre-receptoral filters, and plots energy and quantal version of the fundamentals.

-CMFinout.py:

-Module that reads in discrete data files from the directory data_in.
-Called from CMF demo.py.

-data_in:

-Directory containing the discrete csv data files from www.cvrl.org.

-data_out:

-Directory for writing newly created cone fundamental Excel data files.

-Development:

-Directory containing an early development program that no longer runs (historical).

 inputCMFgenerate.ui:

 User interface file used by PyQt5 to generate the main screen graphical user interface.
 Can be edited with Qt designer or equivalent.